Leftist Speech Suppressors Hack The Patriot Post Rating, Again

-The news “raters” form leftist fronts to suppress free speech, thus undermining free elections.
+The so-called “news raters,” self-appointed “arbiters of truth,” form leftist fronts to suppress free speech and, thus, undermine free elections.

 “We should be unfaithful to ourselves if we should ever lose sight of the danger to our liberties if anything partial or extraneous should infect the purity of our free, fair, virtuous, and independent elections.” —John Adams (1797)

 What is the greatest threat to fully informed public opinion, and thus the greatest threat to “free and fair elections,” including the upcoming midterm election?

 No, it’s not the Demos’ far more egregious bulk-mail ballot fraud used so effectively to hand Joe Biden a massive popular vote win in 2020.
 That Demo “voter rights” scam involved mailing tens of millions of ballots to last known addresses of registered voters with no confirmation that those addresses were legitimate, much less that the recipient was even living.
 The ballots that were returned in bulk, then counted, despite the fact that millions of those vote casters were not authenticated — not by ID, not by signature comparison, not by authentication, period.

 A fundamental tenet of election integrity is verifying the identity of every voter — something virtually every other Western nation requires except the U.S., where Democrat-controlled states have discarded voter ID requirements for obvious reasons.

 No, it’s not even the ballot-harvesting mules suspected to have operated in certain swing states.